 Why Ireland is kinder at the bottom and tougher at the top

-Higher up, Ireland gets more expensive for two reasons:
+Higher up, Ireland gets more expensive for two structural reasons, and both are visible in the row-by-row jump in the table above:

 Thinking of moving to Ireland?

-If Ireland is the destination, see what an Irish salary actually pays, whether €60k–€100k is a good salary in Dublin, and — if you need a work permit — the Critical Skills permit thresholds.
+If Ireland is the destination, see what an Irish salary actually pays, whether €60k-€100k is a good salary in Dublin, and the Critical Skills permit thresholds if you need a work permit.
+Once an Irish offer is actually in hand, your first Irish payslip and payroll admin covers what changes once tax residency starts, including the emergency tax most new arrivals hit.
 For your exact Irish figure, use the take-home pay calculator.

 Frequently asked questions